11 Games Like Civilization - Best Turn Based Strategy Games

 The Best Turn Based Strategy Games

-1 - Anno Online
+1 - The Anno Franchise

 Players start as a leader of their own city and from there give instructions to their population on how to gather and spend resources.
 Players can then focus on building their economy, completing fun quests, or building up an army with a mixture of foot troops and siege weapons to explore, defend, and attack.

 The Settlers Online builds on the foundations of the popular Settlers strategy series and is perfect for fans of the originals and newcomers.
 Playable in your browser and for free, the game features some nice-looking graphics and a level of depth not usually offered in a browser based experience.

 The games focus is definitely on the city-building elements, but there is still plenty of combat as you complete quests by taking out bandit camps or challenging other players.
 Of course, along the way, you'll find plenty of different strategy paths to go down thanks to the large selection of technology, units and buildings that the game has to offer.